dgtlmoon/changedetection.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report, if you don't follow this template, your report will be DELETED
 title: ''
-labels: ''
+labels: 'triage'
-assignees: ''
+assignees: 'dgtlmoon'

 ---